brunorijsman/openssl-qkd/doc/implementing-qkd-in-openssl.md

 This section describes in detail how we "hacked" the existing engine-based extension mechanism for Diffie-Hellman to add support for QKD in OpenSSL on top of the ETSI QKD API.

-The following resources are helpful to understand the OpenSSL engine framework:
+The following resources are helpful for understanding the code in this repository:

- *
+ * The OpenSSL documentation

 ## The mock implementation of the ETSI QKD API.